Feilner/homebridge-plc/README.md

       * 017-CEFPR00
     * MICRO PLC
     * 300S+
-  * uses PG-Communication (programming device communication) to connect the PLC
+  * The plugin uses PG-Communication (programming device communication) to connect to the the PLC
-  * optional also OP-Communication (HMI or panel communication) can be used for to connect the PLC
+  * Optionally also OP-Communication (HMI or panel communication) can also be used to connect to the PLC
   * **NOTE:** You may need to increase the connection resources for PG-Communication or OP-Communication within Siemens Simatic Manager or Siemens TIA Portal.
-The default value is 1 and thus lead to connection problems using programming tool or panel and this plugin at the same time.
+The default value is 1, which may lead to connection problems when using the programming tool or panel and this plugin simultaneously.
 - Tested with S7-300, S7-1200 and S7-300 compatible PLCs from YASKAWA and VIPA
-- Implementation is based on documentation of the [Homebridge API](https://developers.homebridge.io)
+- Implementation is based on the documentation of the [Homebridge API](https://developers.homebridge.io)
-- Supports [**polling**](#poll) of PLC from homebridge-plc plugin by per accessory defined interval
+- Supports [**polling**](#poll) of the PLC from the homebridge-plc plugin with a per accessory defined interval
-- Supports [**push**](#push) from PLC to homebridge-plc plugin by http PUT/GET
+- Supports [**push**](#push) from the PLC to the homebridge-plc plugin via http PUT/GET
-- Supports [**control**](#control) of PLC accessories by http PUT/GET
+- Supports [**control**](#control) of PLC accessories via http PUT/GET
 - Supported Accessories:
   * [LightBulb as `PLC_LightBulb`](#PLC_LightBulb)
   * [Outlet as `PLC_Outlet`](#PLC_Outlet)